JohanLi/accounting/web/app/annual-related/notes/preliminaryTax.md

 Some time after you've submitted your annual report (actually, it's Inkomstdeklaration 2), Skatteverket will return all your paid preliminary tax to your tax account.
 I haven't figured out exactly when this happens.
-Funnily enough, for FY 2022, this transaction occurred as late as FY 2024.
+Funnily enough, for FY2022, this transaction occurred as late as FY2024.

 **Slutlig skatt**

-On the same day, provided you have corporate tax to pay (which I didn't in FY 2021), Skatteverket deducts the full amount of your corporate tax from your tax account as.
+On the same day, provided you have corporate tax to pay (which I didn't in FY2021), Skatteverket deducts the full amount of your corporate tax from your tax account as.